kudoas/notion-sns-poster/README.md

 bun wrangler deploy
 ```

-After deployment, the Worker will be executed periodically according to the Cloudflare Scheduler configuration.
+After deployment, the Worker will be triggered by Notion Webhook (once configured) whenever a new article is added to your database.